syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Button-Settings.md

 title: Button Settings
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## Button Settings
+# Button Settings

 This section discusses the button settings of the XPTaskBar Box.